CodevelopersGT/Boss/README.md

 # Boss

-This project is for request permission in Android, the easy form, do you see example in MainActivity.class.
+This project is the easy way for request permission in Android.

+You could see an example in MainActivity.class.

 How to use this library?

-Add the following repository on your build gradle (project level):
+Add the following lines on your build gradle (project level):

 ```
 allprojects {